bungle-bear/bungle-bear.github.io/raiding.md

 that you want to be able to clear raids without relying on being "over-geared".
 To achieve this, you *will* need to work on your rotation.

-An important part of mastering your rotation is simply *understanding* all your abilities.
+An important part of mastering your rotation is *understanding* all your abilities.
 What exactly do they do?
 What effects do they have?
 How potent are they?